 Help track the changing fortunes of our garden birds alongside 12,000 other Garden BirdWatchers.

-Kate's principle role is to conduct research into avian responses to environmental change, particularly urbanisation.
+Kate's principal role is to conduct research into avian responses to environmental change, particularly urbanisation.
 Kate uses BTO’s large-scale citizen science datasets and novel field surveys to address important questions about urban wildlife.

 Kate is currently undertaking a one-year fellowship, investigating the role of garden bird feeding in shaping British bird communities.